enessimsekk1/LineerRegression_testing_forbeginners/README.md

 Here is my study files for Machine Learning.
 I uploaded these because it may be help the other rookies :) Please dont judge me.

 Thanks for visiting :)

+PS: This link is very usefull for me. https://towardsdatascience.com/which-machine-learning-model-to-use-db5fdf37f3dd